LorenFrankLab/spyglass/docs/src/misc/mixin.md

 which is run by default when calling `delete`.

-`delete_downstream_parts`, also aliased as `ddp`, identifies all part tables with foreign key references downsteam of where it is called.
+`delete_downstream_parts`, also aliased as `ddp`, identifies all part tables with foreign key references downstream of where it is called.
 If `dry_run=True`, it will return a list of entries that would be deleted, otherwise it will delete them.